2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 #### Classes

-Class diagrams are used a step after analyzing your game, since they are used for planning classes.
+Class diagrams are used a step after analysing your game, since they are used for planning classes.
 The central element of a class diagram is the "class", which is represented as follows:

 ![Example of classes in UML](./images/computer_science/class_example.svg){width=60%}